The 10 Most Influential Ancient Greek Painters

 In this famous self-portrait of Rembrandt, below, it’s not so easy to understand the connection with Zeuxis, until you look closely and spot the old woman deep in the background on the left.

-Parrhasius, born in Ephesus (Turkey) during the fifth century BC, made his living in Athens and was one of the greatest painters of Greece; a rival of Zeuxis (see the section on Zeuxis, above, painter number four on my list of ten).
+Parrhasius, born in Ephesus (Turkey) during the fifth century BC, made his living in Athens and was a rival of Zeuxis.

-Parrhasius, who is acknowledged for his accomplished drawing of outlines and in making his figures appear to stand out from the background, is maybe more well- known for his contest with Zeuxis, to ascertain who was the better painter, which was the talk of the town at the time, when Zeuxis painted grapes so realistically birds attempted to eat them and Parrhasius, curtains, which were so life-like that Zeuxis tried to pull them apart.
+Parrhasius, who is acknowledged for his accomplished drawing of outlines and in making his figures appear to stand out from the background, is maybe more well- known for his contest with Zeuxis, than for his art.

 A recorded conversation between Parrhasius and the ancient Greek philosopher, Socrates, who praised Parrhasius’s ability to give not only physical appearances but emotional and psychological states, did as much, if not more, than his talent, to shoot Parrhasius to fame in a remarkably short space of time.